 - completed 12 Qualifying Sessions (being called counts as one Qualifying Session) and passed the Bar Professional Training Course (BPTC)

 - applied to the Bar Standards Board and given permission as a transferring lawyer

 When to apply

-If you are a current full time BPTC student or a second year part time BPTC student, Trinity Call is the earliest (and only) Call day you can apply for during your BPTC year.
+If you are a current BPTC student, (full time or on the second year of a part time course), Trinity Call is the earliest Call day you can apply for during your BPTC year.
 If you are a first year part time student, you cannot apply until your second year.

-If you have completed the BPTC, have finished the course and are waiting for re-sit results or are transferring to the Bar you can apply for any Call day.
+If you have completed the BPTC, have finished the course and are waiting for re-sit results you can apply for any Call day.

 |Trinity*||Thursday 20 July 2017||between January and April 2017||Ceremony in Hall, reception in the Walks|